naiyerasif/site/content/blog/2018/2018-08-05-communicating-with-containers-on-docker-network.md

 ![Greeter UI](./images/2018-08-05-communicating-with-containers-on-docker-network-02.png)

-### Containers on different networks
+## Scenario 2: Containers on different Docker stacks

-But what if the containers are running on different networks?
 The service url <http://greeter-api:8084> won't work unless the containers share the same network.
-Let's see how we can make it work.
+For the containers running on different Docker stacks, we can configure them to connect through the same network.

 Create a compose file and add the following configuration for the backend service.